railsuser2014/openobject-doc-book-en/books/book_mrp/source/6/index.rst

 * **The mailing list** To keep up to date with all Open ERP's news you can subscribe to the mailing list using http://tiny.be/mailman/listinfo/tinyerp-announce.

-To conclude, don't forget that Open ERP has more than two hundred modules available and that many of them haven't been covered in this book.
+To conclude, don't forget that Open ERP has more than four hundred modules available and that many of them haven't been covered in this book.
 So if you haven't found a solution to your problems here, look amongst those modules, talk to other Open ERP users on the forum, and don't hesitate to contact a partner.